+Tube rental companies are located on West Deep Creek Road, near the National Park entrance.
 From the parking lot at the Deep Creek trailhead, you carry your inner tube upstream less than a mile into the Great Smoky Mountains National Park on the Deep Creek trail.
 The put-in is where Indian Creek flows into Deep Creek.

 Just 20 minutes from Bryson City, the Oconaluftee River flows through downtown Cherokee.
-There you’ll find one of the purest rivers in the Mountains where you can enjoy a inner-tube ride that’s part rushing rapids, and part lazy ripples and swimming holes.
+There you’ll find one of the purest rivers in the Mountains where you can enjoy an inner-tube ride that’s part rushing rapids, and part lazy ripples and swimming holes.
 The water ranges from ankle deep to chest high and flows over soft sand and flat, time-smoothed river rocks shed from the world’s oldest mountains.
 Tube rental companies in Cherokee transport you and your tube to a put-in spot and pick you up at the end of your ride.

-What to wear
+What to Wear

 It’s advisable to wear a bathing suit or shorts and tee shirt and secure shoes.
 Watches and loose jewelry should be left behind.
 And eyeglasses should be secured with a head strap.
 Finally, because our mountain streams and rivers are cool, you should bring towels and a change of dry clothes.